Spurs coach Gregg Popovich had a stroke earlier this month, is expected to make full recovery

 Popovich is in his 29th season as coach of the Spurs and there is no timetable for his return to the sideline, the team said.
 The stroke happened on Nov.
 2 at the team's arena, and Popovich is expected to make a full recovery.

-The 75-year-old Popovich, the NBA’s all-time win leader and a coach of five Spurs teams that won league championships, has already started a rehabilitation program, the team said.
+The 75-year-old Popovich, the NBA's all-time win leader who has led the Spurs to five championships and USA Basketball to a gold medal at the Tokyo Olympics in 2021, has already started a rehabilitation program, the team said.

 “During this time, the organization is grateful to the extended community for providing privacy and space to the Popovich family,” the Spurs said in a release.